Ph.D. in educational psychology, Pennsylvania State University, 2011

-Hongli Li is an associate professor in the Department of Educational Policy Studies at Georgia State University.
+Hongli Li is a professor in the Department of Educational Policy Studies at Georgia State University.
 She graduated from the Pennsylvania State University with a Ph.D. in educational psychology specializing in educational measurement.

-Her articles have appeared in refereed journals such as Applied Psychological Measurement; Educational Measurement: Issues and Practice; Applied Measurement in Education; Educational Assessment; Assessment & Evaluation in Higher Education; Assessment in Education: Principles, Policy & Practice; School Effectiveness and School Improvement; Educational Research and Evaluation; Language Testing; and Language Assessment Quarterly.
+Her articles have appeared in refereed journals such as Applied Psychological Measurement; Educational Measurement: Issues and Practice; Applied Measurement in Education; Educational Assessment; Assessment and Evaluation in Higher Education; Assessment in Education: Principles, Policy and Practice; School Effectiveness and School Improvement; Educational Research and Evaluation; Language Testing; and Language Assessment Quarterly.